gopuxyz/react-ai-mock-interview/README.md

 pnpm run build
 ```

-## Environment Variable
+## Environment Variables

-Ensure the following environment variables are set up in a .env file:
+Create a `.env` file in the project root and add:

 ```
 VITE_FIREBASE_API_KEY=YOUR_API_KEY_REF